lpmatos/bank-account/README.md

   - [Ruby](https://www.ruby-lang.org/pt/)
   - [Makefile](https://www.gnu.org/software/make/manual/make.html)

-### How to use it?
+### How to use this script?

-1. Run the script.
+1. Run the script with ruby command.
-2. Follow all step.
+2. Follow all steps shown on the console.
 3. Profit.

-Press CTRL + C to stop it.
+Press CTRL + C to stop it or 8 to exit.

 ### Description